kevinlee12/GAWHS-SciOly/README.md

 Science Olympiad Construction Trials

 List of events to be coded:
--Mission Possible
+1. Mission Possible
--Scrambler
+2. Scrambler
--Compound Machines
+3. Compound Machines
--Maglev
+4. Maglev

 Features of the program:
--Tier classification
+1. Tier classification
--Scores
+2. Scores